8-year-old boy killed, 2 others injured, after being hit by car in front of Oxnard elementary school

 He was transported to the hospital where he was pronounced dead.
 A 9-year-old girl and her mother were also taken to Ventura County Medical Center in stable condition.

-The 17-year-old driver that hit them was traveling eastbound on Cooper Road.
+The 17-year-old driver of the van that hit them was traveling eastbound on Cooper Road.
 She had just dropped off her family members at Ramona Elementary, according to police.
 She stayed at the scene though authorities don't believe alcohol or drugs played a factor in the incident.

 All three pedestrians were hit while in a crosswalk.
 There was no stop sign at the intersection and it is not patrolled by a crossing guard.